Skip to main content

 • Fellows rotate through multiple outpatient subspecialty clinics including Asthma, Chronic Obstructive Pulmonary Disease, Cystic Fibrosis, Pulmonary Hypertension, Interstitial Lung Disease, Lung Cancer, Sarcoidosis, Sleep Medicine, Neuromuscular Disease/Non-invasive Ventilation, Occupational Lung Disease, and Lung Transplantation.

-• We have a busy lung transplant program
+• We have a busy lung transplant program.

-• Fellows gain expertise reading pulmonary function tests
+• Fellows gain expertise reading pulmonary function tests and CPETs

+Our Medical ICU provides high-acuity critical care for patients with a wide depth and breadth of illness.
+Our fellows work on teams with residents, medical students, and advanced practice providers.
 We provide in-house night coverage of the MICU with fellows and/or faculty.
 Fellows work a limited number of mandatory night shifts.
 Additional night shifts are compensated at a competitive moonlighting rate.
 Except for approximately 4 weeks spent at the VA, fellows do not take call from home.

 Research

 For physician scientists, the Division of Pulmonary and Critical Care Medicine is home to numerous grant-funded research programs in both basic investigation in lung biology and translational/patient-oriented research.
-Interested fellows are encouraged to join our Lung Sciences Training Program which provides multifaceted longitudinal research training.
+Interested fellows are encouraged to join our Lung Sciences Training Program, which provides multifaceted longitudinal research training.
 A sampling of recent publications from training program faculty is available in the faculty profiles section of this website.

 For fellows interested in quality improvement, structured training is available through the Academy for Quality and Safety Improvement.
-Fellows pursuing careers in medical education are encouraged to complete the Feinberg Academy of Medical Educators Medical Education Certificate Program, and take advantage of the wide range of teaching opportunities available through the Feinberg School of Medicine.
+Fellows pursuing careers in medical education are encouraged to complete the Feinberg Academy of Medical Educators Medical Education Certificate Program and take advantage of the wide range of teaching opportunities available through the Feinberg School of Medicine.

 Northwestern offers numerous advanced degree programs which can be integrated into a fellow’s career development plan.
 These include a Master of Science in Clinical Investigation, Master of Science in Health Services and Outcomes Research, and a Master of Science in Health and Biomedical Informatics.